joonassandell/rebirth-wordpress-project/PROJECT.md

 #### `$ make update`

-Update dependencies (Git submodules, Composer, Npm).
+Update dependencies (Yarn, Composer).

 #### `$ make rebuild`

-Rebuild and reinstall containers, including your MySQL container (Note that you will lose your current data) and run `$ make start-sync`.
+Rebuilds and reinstall containers, including your MySQL container (Note that you will lose your current data).

 #### `$ make web`